Labour in India: Labour structure in India

 Over 94 percent of India's working population is part of the unorganised sector.
 In local terms, organised sector or formal sector in India refers to licensed organisations, that is, those who are registered and pay GST.
 These include the publicly traded companies, incorporated or formally registered entities, corporations, factories, shopping malls, hotels, and large businesses.
-Unorganised sector, also known as own account enterprises, refers to all unlicensed, self-employed or unregistered economic activity such as owner manned general stores, handicrafts and handloom workers, rural traders, farmers, etc.
+Unorganised sector, also known as own account enterprises, refers to all unlicensed, self-employed or unregistered economic activity such as owner-staffed general stores, handicrafts and handloom workers, rural traders, farmers, etc.

 India's Ministry of Labour, in its 2008 report, classified the unorganised labour in India into four groups.
 This classification categorized India's unorganised labour force by occupation, nature of employment, specially distressed categories and service categories.
 The unorganised occupational groups include small and marginal farmers, landless agricultural labourers, sharecroppers, fishermen, those engaged in animal husbandry, beedi rolling, labeling and packing, building and construction workers, leather workers, weavers, artisans, salt workers, workers in brick kilns and stone quarries, workers in saw mills, and workers in oil mills.
 A separate category based on nature of employment includes attached agricultural labourers, bonded labourers, migrant workers, contract and casual labourers.
 Another separate category dedicated to distressed unorganised sector includes toddy tappers, scavengers, carriers of head loads, drivers of animal driven vehicles, loaders and unloaders.
 The last unorganised labour category includes service workers such as midwives, domestic workers, barbers, vegetable and fruit vendors, newspaper vendors, pavement vendors, hand cart operators, and the unorganised retail.

 The unorganised sector has low productivity and offers lower wages.
 Even though it accounted for over 94 percent of workers, India's unorganised sector created just 57 percent of India's national domestic product in 2006, or about nine fold less per worker than the organised sector.
 According to Bhalla, the productivity gap sharply worsens when rural unorganised sector is compared to urban unorganised sector, with gross value added productivity gap spiking an additional two to four fold depending on occupation.
 Some of lowest income jobs are in the rural unorganised sectors.
 Poverty rates are reported to be significantly higher in families where all working age members have only worked the unorganised sector throughout their lives.